5 2nd Order Spatial Point Patterns Analysis Methods

 5.2 The data

-To provide answers to the questions above, three data sets will be used.
+To provide answers to the questions above, two data sets will be used.
 They are:

-• CHILDCARE, a point feature data providing both location and attribute information of childcare centres.
-It was downloaded from Data.gov.sg and is in geojson format.
+• Child Care Services data from data.gov.sg, a point feature data providing both location and attribute information of childcare centres.

-• MP14_SUBZONE_WEB_PL, a polygon feature data providing information of URA 2014 Master Plan Planning Subzone boundary data.
-It is in ESRI shapefile format.
-This data set was also downloaded from Data.gov.sg.
+• Master Plan 2019 Subzone Boundary (No Sea), a polygon feature data providing information of URA 2019 Master Plan Planning Subzone boundary data.

 5.3 Installing and Loading the R packages

-In this hands-on exercise, five R packages will be used, they are:
+In this hands-on exercise, three R packages will be used, they are:

 • sf, a relatively new R package specially designed to import, manage and process vector-based geospatial data in R.